JakeKurtz/rexhue/docs/source/install.md

 # Installation

-## Installing The RexHue Assest Library
+## Installing The RexHue Asset Library

 - Navigate to the location where **Rexhue Assets.zip** was installed, and extract it to where you keep your assets.
 For instance: **C:\\Users\\<your_user_name_here>\\Documents\\Blender\\**
 - Open Blender